RULES AND TIPS FOR A GREAT WINEFEST EXPERIENCE

 - There are 2 entrances.
 One is by our main parking lot.
 This can only be accessed by customers parking in our main lot.
 The second entrance is just off of Old Indian Mills Rd.
 Only visitors parking at our neighbor’s lots can access this entrance.
 No pedestrians will be permitted to walk down our main driveway.
 If you park north of our farm you must walk to the southern roadside entrance – not down the main driveway.
 If our driveway is not full use our main parking.
 Do not park on the side of the street.
 Parking on the street will cause an unnecessary long walk and will take you longer to get onto the property.

 - Outside alcohol is not permitted.
 Coolers and bags will be searched by security prior to entering the festival.
-Anyone caught with outside alcohol will forfeit their ticket.
+Anyone caught with outside alcohol will forfeit their ticket and be asked to leave the festival property.

-- We will have a giant tent with a full staff and multiple cash registers for wine purchases.
+- We will have a large tent with a full staff and multiple cash registers for wine purchases.

 - We are working on getting an ATM at the event but mobile ATMs do not always perform at large festivals.
 Most food vendors and crafters will only accept cash.